akshjeetsingh0001/studio/DEPLOY_TO_MINIKUBE.md

     *   **Edit `k8s/deployment.yaml`:**
         Open the `k8s/deployment.yaml` file.
         *   Ensure the `spec.template.spec.containers[0].image` field is `seera-pos-app:latest` (if you built into Minikube's daemon) or your external registry path if you used that alternative.
+        *   The environment variable for `AI_PROVIDER_API_KEY` has been removed from this file's template.
         *   **Crucially, replace `YOUR_GOOGLE_SHEET_ID_HERE`** in the `env` section with your actual Google Sheet ID.

     *   **Apply the deployment to your Minikube cluster:**
         ```bash
         kubectl apply -f k8s/deployment.yaml
         ```
-        *(If your pod was in an error state due to the missing secret, Kubernetes might try to restart it automatically.
-If not, you might need to delete the failing pod to force the deployment to recreate it with the new secret: `kubectl delete pod <pod-name>`)*
+        *(If your pod was in an error state due to a missing secret key that's now removed from the deployment, Kubernetes might try to restart it automatically.
+If not, or if the deployment definition itself changed, you might need to delete the failing pod to force the deployment to recreate it: `kubectl delete pod <pod-name>`)*

 5.  **Apply Kubernetes Service (`k8s/service.yaml`):**
     The service manifest exposes your application so you can access it.